samzipper/website-HEAL/content/home/teaching.md

 I use place-based teaching as the thread binding these three principles together.
 By using local examples, experiential field education, and real-world data, students build upon their sense of place to make connections between new material and their existing knowledge.

 **Courses Taught**
+ - *Hydrologic Data Visualization*, Universidade Federal de Mato Grosso do Sul, Programa de Pós-Graduação em Tecnologias Ambientais, March 2023.
+Invited instructor of weeklong graduate intensive course.
+Developed and led course including lectures, assignments, and assessment.
+Enrollment = 10 students.
+ - *Advanced Interdisciplinary Water Science: CUAHSI Virtual University*, University of Kansas Department of Geology (GEOL791), Fall 2022.
+Instructor for graduate-level hydrology course at KU as part of [CUAHSI Virtual University](https://www.cuahsi.org/virtual-university) program.
+Administered 3-credit graduate course, including developing and leading 4-week module on Hydrologic Data Visualization taught to students at all participating universities.
+KU course enrollment = 11 students.
+Module enrollment = 27 students.
- - *Sustainable Water Resources*, University of Victoria (CIVE340), Fall 2018.
+ - *Sustainable Water Resources*, University of Victoria Department of Civil Engineering (CIVE340), Fall 2018.
 Instructor for core undergraduate water resource engineering course.
 Leading all lectures, in-class activities, homework assignments, and exams.
 Selected evaluation results (n=48):
 	- 'Overall, the instructor was effective in this course': 60% Excellent, 35% Good.
 	- 'As a result of this course, my interest in the material...': 63% Increased.